anuket-project/anuket-specifications/doc/tech/usecases.md

 - **Introduction**

-    Telco Edge is commonly coupled with 5G use cases, seen as one of the ingredients of the ultra-low latency/eMBB Network Slicing.
-The requirements for user plane Local Breakout / Termination are common mandating that VASs & Any Gi-LAN applications are locally hosted at the Edge.
+    Telco Edge is commonly coupled with 5G use cases, seen as one of the ingredients of the Ultra-Reliable Low-latency Communication (URLLC) and Enhanced Mobile Broadband (eMBB) Network Slicing.
+The requirements for user plane Local Breakout / Termination are common mandating that Value Added Services (VASs) & Any Gi-LAN applications are locally hosted at the Edge.

     The Telco Edge is a perfect fit for centralized vRAN deployment and vDU/vCU hosting that satisfy the latency requirements.